 Walter and Mary, his wife of 49 years, currently reside in Calgary, Alberta, Canada and are the proud parents of two children and four grandchildren.

 November 7 | "'Fourth Day' Things: Naturalism and the Physical Sciences"

 Marv Wilson has taught Old Testament and Jewish-Christian studies at Gordon since 1971.
 Dr. Wilson's widely used textbook, Our Father Abraham: Jewish Roots of the Christian Faith, has been translated into Italian, Chinese, Korean and other languages.
 For a number of years, Marv worked as a translator and editor of the New International Version of the Bible.
 Recently, he contributed a major article to the ESV Study Bible.
 Marv is married to Polly, a Gordon graduate and an accomplished pianist.

 November 7 | "Intelligent Design: Contemporary Culture and Evangelical Sub-Culture"

 Greg Carmer has been serving at Gordon College since 1998.
 He holds an M.A. and Ph.D. in theology from Boston College.
 He lives in Beverly with his wife Laura and their three sons.

 November 8 | "Biological Complexity and Biological Function"

-Randy Isaac is a solid-state physics research scientist and executive director of hte American Scientific Affilitation (ASA), where he has been a member since 1976 and a fellow since 1996.
-Isaac received his bachelor's degree from Wheaton College in Illinois and his doctrate in physics from the University of Illinois at Urbana-Champaign.
+Randy Isaac is a solid-state physics research scientist and executive director of the American Scientific Affiliation (ASA), where he has been a member since 1976 and a fellow since 1996.
+Isaac received his bachelor's degree from Wheaton College in Illinois and his doctorate in physics from the University of Illinois at Urbana-Champaign.
 He joined IBM to work at the Thomas J. Watson Research Center in 1977 and most recently served as the vice=president of systems technology and science for the company.